badda71/uae3DSng/Readme.txt

 CHANGELOG:
 1.41

-- assembler optimizations, emulator is slightly faster now (CPasjuste)
+- assembler optimizations by Cpasjuste, emulator is faster now!

 1.40